 A good meditation teacher will want what’s best for you and trust you to make that judgement, and won’t be evangelical about the idea that “their” technique is the very best for everyone and you definitely should listen to what they say.

 It doesn’t matter how religious or secular a meditation center is either, if you feel comfortable in either setting.
 You may find that a Buddhist centre has elements of philosophy that don’t chime with you, or that meditation in the Hindu tradition has too much of a feeling of spirituality.
 In this case, you are going to want to find the most secular and modern option available to you.

 However, it may be that you feel that meditation completely stripped of spirituality is not for you, in which case you will be guided by your own beliefs and ideas.

 Even if you are the most no-nonsense and down to earth person imaginable, perhaps the most important thing to look for in a meditation teacher is someone that inspires you.
 This doesn’t have to be in the sense of a guru or spiritual guide, but someone who’s daily meditation habit and commitment to self-improvement is something you want to emulate—someone who fills you with the confidence in your own ability.

 Ultimately, you don’t need a teacher to keep paddling along at the same pace, or someone who is only going to tell you what you already know.
 A meditation teacher is there to give you something that it would be hard to find on your own – and for that, you need someone you find pretty amazing.

 And who know, one day you might become a teacher yourself.

 Author: Holly Ashby

-Holly Ashby is a wellness writer who works with Will Williams Meditation, a meditation centre who teaches transcendental meditation in London, as well as holding meditation events such as the music-based Shavasana Disco and hosting meditation retreats in the British countryside.
+Holly Ashby is a wellness writer who works with Beeja Meditation, a meditation centre that teaches transcendental meditation in London, as well as holding meditation events such as the music-based Shavasana Disco and hosting meditation retreats in the British countryside.